 If you take this type of medication, it’s important to keep the amount of vitamin K in your diet fairly consistent so that your doctor can estimate the right dose of warfarin from day to day and week to week.
 You’ll get blood tests so your doctor can track the effects of your dose and your diet.
 Your doctor will likely use the international ratio test, or INR, to check on how well your blood can clot.

 One of the potential advantages of this type of anticoagulant is that it’s easier than others to reverse in case you have sudden bleeding from trauma or emergency surgery.

 DOACs work more quickly than vitamin K antagonists, which have been around longer.
 DOACs can also be more predictable.
 So you may not need to take blood tests and be careful about how much vitamin K you eat and drink.
 On the other hand, these drugs tend to work for shorter periods, so you may need to take them twice a day, compared to once daily for other anticoagulants.

 Direct thrombin inhibitors: These drugs interfere with your body’s use of thrombin, a key enzyme that helps clot your blood.
-Though usually injected under the skin, you can take it in pill form as dabigatran (Pradaxa).
+Though it's typically injected in a vein, you can take it in pill form as dabigatran (Pradaxa).

 Direct factor Xa inhibitors: This type of anticoagulant stops the Xa factor in the clotting process from working as it should.
-These medications, which come in pill form, include apixaban (Eliquis), betrixaban (Bevyxxa), edoxaban (Lixiana, Savaysa), and rivaroxaban (Xarelto).
+These medications, which come in pill form, include apixaban (Eliquis), betrixaban (Bevyxxa), edoxaban (Savaysa), and rivaroxaban (Xarelto).

 Low Molecular Weight Heparin (LMWH) Anticoagulants